VirtualPlanetaryLaboratory/vplanet/examples/LuminosityCycle/README.rst

    :width: 100%
    :align: center

-Luminosity (top) and effective temperature (bottom) evolutions for the SineWave and None choices for the sStellarModel option.
+Luminosity (top), effective temperature (middle), and XUV luminosity evolutions for the SineWave and None choices for the sStellarModel option.